Identity-Unkn0wn/Ender-5-Plus-Upgrades/Klipper & .cfgs/Klipper-Mainsail install.md

   * Give it a minute or two then SSH back into your Raspberry Pi.

 ## Installing Klipper/ User Interface (UI)
 For this portion I'll be using Mainsail as my UI You don't have to use this program, but I've tried Fluidd and Octoprint and while on Marlin I did like Octoprint, Mainsail just jives better for me with Klipper.
+My visual learners go [here](https://youtu.be/Ib1Dd3rIE2I?t=517), please keep this open for the extra detail.

 This method is not for everyone, but I can definitely say beginners will probably like this route better than figuring out through the klipper website.
 Additionally, on the KIAUH website it says the `Raspberry Pi OS Lite (32bit)` is compatible, but I've been using the 64 bit version for a few months and its been working without issue.